schappim/mBot-Gitbook/section-3-chapter-14-create-and-upload-your-first-program.md

 Drag and drop blocks and change parameters until you have the program shown in the image above.
 Right click on the program and "Upload to Arduino".
 You should be able to see, now, the mBot LEDs shining in accordance with the instructions: left one green, right one blue.

-From here on, we can play some more and experiment with different colour values combinations.
+From here on, we can play some more and experiment with different colour value combinations.
 Remember that we are not confined to using the values from the drop-down.
 We can actually go and change that to any value between 0 and 255.

 **Note**: To find a utility that helps you find the value for the Red, Green and Blue components of any colour, Google for "colour chooser" or "colour wheel"